heikkito/public/README.md

 **Read or Modify public calendar settings**: Tools to set public visibility.
 Support for finnish 'Kalenteri' settings as well.
 Menu driven UI.

+**Start Service log archiving with JSON config** Checks for service.
+Start it if not running.
+Log files + archiving of old files.
+JSON config file defines paths and log notes.
+Basically a stub script to build upon so replace actual payload with whatever you want.
+The script takes care of log handling.